dpseidel/dpseidel.github.io/aboutme.md

 ## My Future

-If all goes as planned, I'll be graduating with my Ph.D. as of December 2018 and looking for a new full time position in applied statistics or data science, to start January 2019.
+I'll be graduating with my Ph.D. in May 2019 and am looking for a new full time position in applied statistics or data science, to start in summer/fall 2019.
 I'm especially keen to find a position where I can apply my spatial statistics experience.
 If you have a tip for me, would like to hire me, or would just like to wish me luck, please <a href="mailto:dana.seidel@gmail.com">contact me</a>.
-Those interested can view and download my resume [here](https://dpseidel.github.io/resume.pdf).
+Those interested can view and download my resume [here](https://www.danaseidel.com/resume.pdf).